TrashPandaCode/reports/ia-final/main.typ

 #pagebreak()
 = Project Contributions

-To structure the following sections detailing contributions to the `Dumpster Diving`, we present four distinct phases of our project:
+To structure the following sections detailing contributions to the `Dumpster Diving` project, we present four distinct phases:

 / Planning Phase: This encompasses all contributions related to the initial project planning and its documentation.
 / Concept and Design Phase: This includes all work on the preliminary design specifications for both the game and its accompanying website.